wrfrohlich/BITalino_Server/README.md

 * Install Docker Compose: `sudo pip3 install docker-compose`

 #### 2.2 - Using the Bluetooth and Acquisition:

+The first step to use the application it is define the bluetooth address in the acquisition.cpp file in the variable `BITalino dev("xx:xx:xx:xx:xx:xx")`.
+In the acquisition.cpp file there are others options to configure the system, for example the channels that will be monitored (channel 1 = ECG; channel 2 = EDA; channel 3 = EMG) or the port of the sockets.

+The next step must change the path in the bash to the path with all files, now it is possible generate the executable file using the command `make`.
+After this, the application is able to use with the command `./acquisition`.

 #### 2.3 - Using the Database: